 - (m) Historic Buildings.
-Within the South of Market Mixed Use District, tThe required offstreet parking or loading for any nonresidential principal or conditional use in structures designated as landmarks, as significant or contributory buildings within a historic district, or buildings of merit identified in the approved South of Market Plan or as significant or contributory buildings pursuant to Article 11 of this Code, may be reduced modified or waived by the Zoning Administrator pursuant to Section 307(g) of this Code when the Landmark Preservation Advisory Board Historic Preservation Commission advises that the provision of parking or loading would adversely affect the landmark, significant, or contributory or meritorious character of the structure or that reduction modification or waiver would enhance the economic feasibility of preservation of the landmark or structure. - (n) Dwellings in Chinatown Mixed-Use Districts.
-With respect to dwelling units in the Chinatown Mixed Use Districts, the parking requirement may be reduced to not less than one space for each four dwelling units, if the Zoning Administrator determines pursuant to Section 307(g) that the reduced parking requirement is sufficient to serve the reasonably anticipated auto ownership by residents of and auto usage by visitors to the project. - (o) Parking Management Programs in South of Market Mixed Use Districts.
-Within the South of Market Mixed Use District, upon approval by the Zoning Administrator pursuant to Section 307(g), the required off-street parking for bars, restaurants, arts, nighttime entertainment, pool halls, and neighborhood-serving retail or personal service activities may be modified, reduced or waived through participation in a Parking Management Program approved by the Zoning Administrator which may include, but need not be limited to, participation in a coordinated off-site satellite parking facilities program, shuttle service, specified signage and designated advertising procedures.
+Within the South of Market Mixed Use District, The There shall be no minimum required off-street parking or loading requirements for any nonresidential principal or conditional use in structures designated as landmarks, as contributory buildings within a historic district identified in the approved South of Market Plan or as significant or contributory buildings pursuant to Article 11 of this Code, located in (A) a landmark building designated per Article 10 of this Code, (B) a contributing building located within a designated historic district per Article 10, (C) any building designated Category I-IV per Article 11 of this Code, or (D) buildings listed on the National Register and/or California Register may be modified or waived by the Zoning Administrator pursuant to Section 307 (g) of this Code when the Landmark Preservation Advisory Board advises that the provision of parking would adversely affect the landmark, significant or contributory character of the structure or that modification or waiver would enhance the economic feasibility of preservation of the landmark or structure. - (n) Dwellings in Chinatown Mixed-Use Districts.
+With respect to dwelling units in the Chinatown Mixed Use Districts, the parking requirement may be reduced to not less than one space for each four dwelling units, if the Zoning Administrator determines pursuant to Section

-(p) Garage additions in the North Beach NCD, North Beach-Telegraph Hill Special Use
+307(g) that the reduced parking requirement is sufficient to serve the reasonably anticipated auto ownership by residents of and auto usage by visitors to the project.

+- (o) Parking Management Programs in South of Market Mixed Use Districts.
+Within the South of Market Mixed Use District, upon approval by the Zoning Administrator pursuant to Section 307(g), the required off-street parking for bars, restaurants, arts, nighttime entertainment, pool halls, and neighborhood-serving retail or personal service activities may be modified, reduced or waived through participation in a Parking Management Program approved by the Zoning Administrator which may include, but need not be limited to, participation in a coordinated off-site satellite parking facilities program, shuttle service, specified signage and designated advertising procedures. - (p) Garage additions in the North Beach NCD, North Beach-Telegraph Hill Special Use